junxit/us-congress-code/title-15/chapter-14b/sec-689c.md

       - **(i)** a viable plan that reasonably projects the capacity of the applicant to raise the amount (in cash or in-kind) required under subparagraph (A); and
       - **(ii)** binding commitments in an amount equal to not less than 20 percent of the total amount required under paragraph (A).
     - **(C)** *Limitation* In order to comply with the requirements of subparagraphs (A) and (B), the total amount of a company’s in-kind contributions may not exceed 50 percent of the company’s total contributions.
-- **(e)** *Final approval; designation* The Administrator shall, with respect to each applicant conditionally approved to operate as a New Markets Venture Capital company under subsection (c) of this section, either—
+- **(e)** *Final approval; designation* The Administrator shall, with respect to each applicant conditionally approved to operate as a New Markets Venture Capital company under subsection (c), either—
   - **(1)** grant final approval to the applicant to operate as a New Markets Venture Capital company under this part and designate the applicant as such a company, if the applicant—
-    - **(A)** satisfies the requirements of subsection (d) of this section on or before the expiration of the time period described in that subsection; and
+    - **(A)** satisfies the requirements of subsection (d) on or before the expiration of the time period described in that subsection; and
     - **(B)** enters into a participation agreement with the Administrator; or
-  - **(2)** if the applicant fails to satisfy the requirements of subsection (d) of this section on or before the expiration of the time period described in that subsection, revoke the conditional approval granted under that subsection.
+  - **(2)** if the applicant fails to satisfy the requirements of subsection (d) on or before the expiration of the time period described in that subsection, revoke the conditional approval granted under that subsection.

 ## Source credit